shlomif/fortune-mod/README.md

 12. Fixed some C compiler warnings encountered with the GCC compiler flags of [Shlomif_Common](https://bitbucket.org/shlomif/shlomif-cmake-modules/overview).

+13. Added a build-time option to remove the “-o” (= “offensive”) flag, inspired by a set of patches on the Fedora package.

 # What remains to be done.

 1. See if there are any downstream patches to apply.

-2. Fix more typos (reports/pull-requests are welcome.)
+2. Fix more typos (reports and pull-requests are welcome.)

 3. Release fortune-mod-2.0.0.